Korea Federation for Environmental Movements

 The Korea Federation for Environmental Movements (KFEM) is a non-profit organization in South Korea that focuses on environmentalism.

 The group was founded in April 1993 as a federation of eight environmental groups, the largest being the Korean Anti-Pollution Movement Association.
 With approximately 80,000 individual members and around 50 local offices nationwide, KFEM is the largest environmental NGO in South Korea.
-Having roots in the Korean struggle for democracy, KFEM acts as a leader for the civil society.
+Having roots in the Korean struggle for democracy, KFEM acts as a civil society leader.
 It is also the South Korean member of Friends of the Earth International.

-Since its founding, the organization has achieved a number of important victories, including stopping harmful projects such as the proposed nuclear waste dump on Gureop Island, a dam construction on the Dong River, and a golf course in the Gaya Mountain National Park.
+Since its founding, the organization has achieved a number of important victories, including stopping projects it has deemed to be environmentally harmful.
+Prominent examples include the proposed nuclear waste storage facility on Gulup Island, dam construction on the Dong River, and a golf course in Gaya Mountain National Park.
 KFEM seeks to raise awareness on a variety of environmental issues and offer a forum for the citizens' concerns.
 The main activities include campaigns, funding and initiating research projects, organizing protests, and leading nature conservation work.
-The major campaigns address nuclear energy and the transition to renewable energy, toxic chemicals and air pollution, river protection from large dam construction, wetland and water bird conservation, GMO's, and corporate social responsibility.
+The major campaigns address nuclear energy and the transition to renewable energy, toxic chemicals and air pollution, river protection from large dam construction, wetland and water bird conservation, GMOs, and corporate social responsibility.
 Further, KFEM focuses on specific issues, such as the conservation of wetlands and biodiversity in the demilitarized zone (DMZ) between South and North Korea.
 KFEM also develops strategies for sustainable development and energy issues and plays a leading role in the international cooperation with regards to global environmental challenges.